NZMSA/2021-Phase-2/2. Backend/Docs/2-azure-sql-database.md

 ![2-azure-sql-database/Untitled%201.png](2-azure-sql-database/Untitled%201.png)

-> Make sure the subscription is Azure for Students.
+> Make sure the subscription is Azure for Students (Note the following creation will cost your student credits).

 - Click **Create New**, to create a new resource group.
 (The resource group is a collection of resources that are used for a particular application or group of applications)

 ![2-azure-sql-database/Untitled%202.png](2-azure-sql-database/Untitled%202.png)

-- Name your database.
+- Name your database e.g msa-yearbook

 ![2-azure-sql-database/Untitled%203.png](2-azure-sql-database/Untitled%203.png)